Understanding your insurance.

 Policy which provides coverage for vehicles that are used for commercial purposes.
 This coverage is typically written for a commercial enterprise rather than an individual.

-Compensation to the producing agent, broker, or agency for writing and servicing the policy from the insurance carrier.
+Compensation to the producing agent, broker, or agency for writing and servicing the policy from the insurance company.
 Generally a percentage of the Premium.
 (See Premium)

 That coverage which pays for direct and accidental damage to the insured's automobile, other than that caused by Collision.
 All losses not specifically excluded are covered and such coverage usually has a deductible.